IVPAAS/tvm-ng/README.md

 - The version number listed above represent the latest version deployed to npm for each package.
 This is not necessarily the versions currently in-use by this app.
 You can review `package.json` to get the actual packages versions.

-## FAQ

-#### Where can I create a kaltura account to access the application?
-If you already have a Kaltura account you can use its' credentials to login to the tvm-ng application.

-> Note that any changes to the data will affect your production account.
-Keep in mind that we are currently under heavy development.

- If you don't have an account yet, you can [sign-up to a free trial](https://corp.kaltura.com/free-trial).

 ## License and Copyright Information
 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.